-Tall, burly, and beautiful, the Muck Boot Company Arctic Ice Tall boot is built for ladies that work and play hard.
-Reaching sky high to 17-inches in height, its rubber and neoprene construction provides ample warmth and protection from super high snowdrifts and deep puddles all winter long.
+Tall, burly, and beautiful, the Muck Boot Company Arctic Ice Tall is built for those that work and play hard.
+Reaching to an impressive 17-inches in height, its rubber and neoprene construction provides ample warmth and protection from super high snowdrifts and deep puddles.
 This boot is a favorite to use for winter chores like chopping firewood, blowing snow, and shoveling because of its durable design.
 It is completely waterproof, from top to bottom, and super easy to slip on and off without using your hands.
-The burly underfoot traction is super sticky, performing well on ice and ice.
+The burly underfoot traction is impressively sticky, performing well on ice and snow.
 Unfortunately, it is bulky and heavy, making it less comfortable than other boots in this review.
 However, this slight trade-off might be worth it for those seeking a hearty workhorse that'll work hard alongside you all year round.

 The Original Muck Boot Company Arctic Ice Tall - Women's Review

 Cons: Expensive, bulky and heavy, reported issues with leaking after long-term use

 Manufacturer: The Original Muck Boot Company

 |Price||$189.95 at Amazon||Check Price at REI|